Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 ```
 ALTER TABLE your_table_name
-ADD your_new_column_name VARCHAR(100);
+ADD your_new_column_name DATATYPE;
 ```

 Recall that each value for a new column will be `NULL` by default, if there are already some rows on a table.
-What should we do if we want to fill each value for a new colum using our customized value?
+What should we do to fill each value for a new column using our customized value?
 (Hint : we just learned it.)

 ## Part 2-1.
 Do you know **EVERYTHING** about `SELECT` for sure? :laughing: